What to Do When Your Total Cholesterol Is High but, Your LDL and HDL Levels Are Within the Normal Range

 High total cholesterol levels caused by high levels of triglycerides may cause problems for the cardiovascular system, an example of which is coronary heart disease.
 It is also a major cause of acute pancreatitis, diabetes, heart attack, and stroke.

 There could also be complications for the hepatobiliary system.
 High levels of cholesterol can cause non-alcoholic fatty liver disease, which can lead to cirrhosis and liver failure.
-These high levels of cholesterol can also lead to the formation of cholesterol crystals within the gallbladder, leading to possible bile duct obstruction, obstructive jaundice, cholecystitis, and poor fat absorption in the intestines.
+These

 Treatment for High triglyceride level-induced Hypercholesterolemia

-This kind of high total cholesterol level, as a result of high triglyceride levels, can be treated by natural methods which do not involve any type of medication, as well as artificial or synthetic methods that involve the ingestion of drugs and supplements.
+This kind of high total cholesterol level, as a result of high triglyceride levels, can be treated by natural methods that do not involve any type of medication, as well as artificial or synthetic methods that involve the ingestion of drugs and supplements.

 Natural Methods